stevenMouret/web-accessibility-guidelines/_doc/accessibility/colors/color-contrast.md

 These contrasts concern:

-* the texts you enter in the editor;
-* the texts present in the images;
+* the text and the text present in the image;
-* the texts embedded in the videos.
+* the interface components or graphical elements that convey information

 There are values that provide sufficient minimum contrast for a large proportion of users with color perception difficulties.